curioussoulscafe/curious-souls-cafe/README.md

 # Curious Souls Café

 Welcome to the [Curious Souls Café](https://curioussoulscafe.substack.com/about)!
-This [web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
+This [live web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
 Through thought-provoking questions, it offers conversation starters for friends, prompts for personal journaling, or fresh ideas to ponder.

 Originally created to facilitate meaningful discussions during Curious Souls Café meetup events, this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
 (Please note: the app is actively evolving, so features may be added, updated, or refined as we continue to enhance the experience.)

-## 🚀 Getting Started with Curious Souls Café
+## 🚀 Getting Started

 Step into meaningful conversations with ease!
 Here's how you can join the fun:

-1. **Launch the Web App**
+1. **Launch the Live Web App**
    Open the Curious Souls Café web app in your browser by clicking this link: [Curious Souls Café Web App](https://curioussoulscafe.github.io/curious-souls-cafe/).

 2. **Invite Others**